hd719/devops/Docker-101.md

 - FS: filesystem

-## Video 2: Overiding Default Commands
+## Video 2: Overriding Default Commands

-- `docker run busybox echo hi there`: echo hi there -> is known as the default command overide
+- `docker run busybox echo hi there`: echo hi there -> is known as the default command override
 - `docker run busybox ls`: returns folders that are in the container
 - We use busybox b/c `ls` and `echo` programs exist in the busybox container folder, the hello-word program does not contain any of those folders

-## Video 3: Listing Runnning Containers
+## Video 3: Listing Running Containers

 - `docker ps`: lists all running containers, also running this command will display the id of the container
-- As of right now we have been running containers that run and shut down immediatly
+- As of right now we have been running containers that run and shut down immediately

-## Video 4: Container Lifecycle
+## Video 4: Container life cycle

 - Creating a container and starting a container are two different processes
 - `docker run` = `docker create` + `docker start`